kryptomindzz/aries-mediator-service/README.md

 #NGROK Important Notes

 Since we are using public ip and all the required ports are exposed, we do not need ngrok.
+We have to provide public url in .env file to "MEDIATOR_URL" VAriable.

 # Aries Mediator Service